aadilmallick/my-notes-docusaurus/docs/web-scraping/Playwright.md

 #### Page DOM

 - `page.goto(url)` : navigates to the specified URL
 - `page.locator(selector)` : fetches the element with the specified CSS selector.
+Returns a `Locator` instance.
 - `page.click(selector)` : clicks the specified element queried by CSS selector
 - `page.fill(selector, value)` : fills the specified element queried by CSS selector with the specified value.